shoefer/ball_catching/README.md

 Includes jupyter notebooks providing proofs included in the thesis/paper that were verified with sympy.

+### TODO

+Code is still missing from the repository; currently only the proofs using sympy are contained.

 ### Quickstart

 - Check out ball-catching from the repository<br/>